kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. The superior mesenteric vein

 #### Answer: C. The portal vein - *FALSE* = A. The inferior vena cava - TRUE
-- The epiploic foramen, also called the omental foramen, is the passageway between the greater and lesser peritoneal sacs.
-The IVC lies immediately posterior to this foramen, so this is the vessel that was probably injured.
-The aorta lies next to the IVC, but it is a little more to the left and a little deeper; it does not therefore lie immediately posterior to the epiploic foramen.
-The hepatic portal vein is anterior to the epiploic foramen.
-The right renal artery is a branch of the aorta.
-Similar to the aorta, it is too deep to be a vessel immediately behind the foramen.
-Finally the superior mesenteric vein is anterior to the foramen.
-As this is one of the two vessels that makes the hepatic portal vein, if the hepatic portal vein is anterior to the foramen, the superior mesenteric vein should also be anterior.
+- Epiploic Foramen (or Omental Foramen)
+	- passageway between the Greater and Lesser Peritoneal Sacs
+- **NOTE** IVC lies immediately posterior to Foramen and was probably injured

+##### Aorta
+- Aorta lies Left of IVC and a little deeper
+	- It *does not lie immediately posterior* to epiploic foramen

+##### Hepatic Portal Vein (HPV)
+- Hepatic Portal Vein is *anterior to epiploic foramen*

+##### Right Renal Artery (RRA)
+- Right Renal Artery is a branch of the aorta
+- Similar to Aorta, it is too deep to be immediately behind foramen

+##### Superior Mesenteric Vein (SMV)
+- Superior Mesenteric Vein is anterior to Foramen
+- SMV is one of two vessels that makes Hepatic Portal Vein (HPV)
+	- If HPV is anterior to foramen, SMV should *also* be anterior

 ### Q1.90
 During cholecystectomy the _cystic artery_ is usually found in the **‘Triangle of Calot’** formed by: